 | 1 — Daemons | Background capture service is stopped and its LaunchAgent plist is removed. |

-| 2 — App | /Applications/ThreadRecall.app and any helper copies. |
+| 2 — App | /Applications/ThreadRecall.app. |

-| 3 — MCP config | ThreadRecall entries are removed from Claude Desktop, Codex, and Claude Code configs.
+| 3 — MCP config | ThreadRecall entries are removed from Claude Desktop, Codex, and Claude Code / Cowork configs.
 Your other MCP servers are untouched. |

-| 4 — Runtime files | main.py, mcp_server.py, requirements.txt, and the Python package are removed from ~/Library/Application Support/ThreadRecall/. |
+| 4 — Runtime files | The bundled threadrecall-helper, app runtime files, and any legacy ThreadRecall Python files are removed from ~/Library/Application Support/ThreadRecall/.
+Legacy home-folder copies such as ~/threadrecall_mcp.py are removed too. |

 | 4b — Logs | ~/Library/Logs/ThreadRecall/ is removed. |

-| Optional | You are asked: "Also delete your captured memory and backups?
-This cannot be undone. [y/N]" — default is No. Only if you type y will memory.db, backups/, and cache files be deleted. |
+| Optional | You are asked whether to permanently wipe captured memory.
+The default is No. Only if you type the exact confirmation phrase shown by the script will memory.db, sessions/, backups/, and cache files be deleted. |

 What the uninstaller does not touch: